 These three novels of the 1930s constitute an American classic.
 In their own way, they do for the Jewish immigrants of Brooklyn what Studs Lonigan did for the Irish of Chicago.
 So it is no surprise that, upon their first publication, Lonigan’s creator welcomed them in a review for The Nation, praising Fuchs’s keen eye, excellent ear for dialogue, and quick perception of the grotesque, the whimsical, the tragic.
 “I know of few novelists in America today,” James T. Farrell said, “who possess Fuchs’s natural talent and energy or his sense of life.”

 Time hasn’t held down these novels, either.
-Like Joseph Mitchell’s New York sketches of the same period, they are as alive today as the day they were first printed, as tropical-rainforest lush, as exuberant.
-What’s true remains so, and Farrell spoke the truth back in 1937: there are still few novelists in America today who possess Fuchs’s talent, his energy, his sense of life.
+Like Joseph Mitchell’s New York sketches of the same period, they are as alive today as the day they were first printed, as exuberant.
+There are still few novelists in America today who possess Fuchs’s talent, his energy, his sense of life.

 Fuchs is a master.
 He had Pasternak’s wonder at youth’s encounter with the wider world, and Chekhov’s nose for thwarted desire, and Turgenev’s generosity to the barbarians of the new order.